Gail Shea: Pie incident

 On January 25, 2010, Shea was pied while giving a speech at the Canada Centre for Inland Waters.
 An American PETA activist, Emily McCoy, was arrested in Burlington in connection with the incident, and charged with assault.
-PETA has taken public responsibility for the incident, saying that it was part of a broader campaign against the Canadian Government's support of the seal hunt.
+PETA took public responsibility for the incident, saying that it was part of a broader campaign against the Canadian Government's support of the seal hunt.

-In response to the pieing of the Fisheries Minister, a long time Liberal MP Gerry Byrne denounced the attack on the minister as an act of terrorism.
-He commented on the 26th, "When someone actually coaches or conducts criminal behaviour to impose a political agenda on each and every other citizen of Canada, that does seem to me to meet the test of a terrorist organization."
-Byrne continued to say, "I am calling on the Government of Canada to actually investigate whether or not this organization, PETA, is acting as a terrorist organization under the test that exists under Canadian law."
-In response to his interpretation of Canadian law, PETA president Ingrid Newkirk said Byrne's reaction was "a silly, chest-beating exercise."

 When commenting on the event later, Shea remarked, "I can tell you that this incident actually strengthens my resolve to support the seal hunt.
 If this is what it takes to stand up for Canadian sealing families and this industry I'm certainly very proud to do it."

+Personal life and death

+She was born at Skinners Pond, Prince Edward Island on April 6, 1959, the daughter of Roy Ernest and Elva Mary (née Perry) Doucette.
+She married Russell Shea and had five children.
+Her husband, Russell, died in 2021.
+Outside of politics, she worked as a bookkeeper and worked for the Canada Revenue Agency and a tax centre in Summerside, Prince Edward Island.

+Shea died at the age of 66 at a hospital in O'Leary, Prince Edward Island, on August 21, 2025.
+Hundreds of mourners attended her funeral on August 27, 2025, at St. Simon & St. Jude Church in Tignish.